EddieKHHo/simDominanceModifier/README.md

 ### **Distribution of values for the binding and protein coding sites**: `{NAME}.{replicate number}.dist.csv`

-This file outputs the occurence for each allelic value of the binding site at gene A, the coding site of gene A, the binding site of gene B, and the coding site of gene B in the population for every 10<sup>th</sup> generation of the simulation.
-Refer to the table below for descriptions of each column in the file.
+This file outputs the occurence for each allelic value of the binding site at gene A and the binding site of gene B for every 10<sup>th</sup> generation of the simulation.
+It also outputs the number of females and males binned by their standardized expression levels of Gene B. Refer to the table below for descriptions of each column in the file.

 | Column | Description                                                                               |
 |--------|-------------------------------------------------------------------------------------------|